 Bar charts are the most commonly used charts in Business Intelligence reports and Dashboards.
-They are useful in summarizing the categorical variables or qualitative variables where the length of the bar is directly proportional to value they represent.
+They are useful in summarizing the categorical variables or qualitative variables where the length of the bar is directly proportional to the value they represent.
 This post is one of many posts related to best practices in data visualization.
-In this post we will learn which color pallete should be used in bar charts.
+In this post, we will learn which color palette should be used in bar charts.

-Color scheme followed in the third bar should be avoided as this color scheme is best suited for plotting the heatmap.
-In this color scheme order plays an very important role.
-Color with lower shades represents a variable with less value and color with high intensity represents the variable with high value.
+Color scheme followed in the third bar should be avoided as this color scheme is best suited for plotting the heat map.
+In this color scheme, order plays a very important role.
+Color with lower shades represents a variable with less value and color with high intensity represents the variable with a high value.
 So this color scheme should be avoided in bar charts.

-Based on the best practice second bar chart is recommended as all bar charts are represented by same color, It makes easy for user to compare values across all bars.
+Based on the best practice second bar chart is recommended as all bar charts are represented by the same color, It makes easy for the user to compare values across all bars.